- Code ENVS2005

 The course will be undertaken in collaboration with the University of the South Pacific’s Pacific Centre for Sustainable Development PACE-SD.

 Upon successful completion, students will have the knowledge and skills to:

-- Demonstrate cultural awareness and sensitivity with people from another country (LO2)
+- Interact with people from another country in a culturally sensitive manner

 There are additional field trip fees of approximately $1100 applicable to participation in this course (payment to ANU Science Shop).
 Students will also need to cover the costs of their own airfares as well as some meals.